-The principal challenge is to recognize this blind spot while preventing the negative cumulative effects, permanent mill closures, unemployment in forest communities and more endangered species.
+Our principal challenge is to recognize this blind spot, which will help prevent negative cumulative effects, permanent mill closures, unemployment in forest communities and more endangered species.

-Most of this damage can be attributed to two causes; (1) lack of understanding of the relationship between ecology and economics, and (2) Uninformed leadership.
+Most of this damage can be attributed to two causes; (1) lack of understanding of the relationship between ecology and economics, and (2) Unaccountable decision-making.

-Sustainability needs answers to the questions – for what and whom?; and for where and how long?
-Once terms are defined, management objectives, forest practices, and monitoring measures can be implemented.
+Sustainability needs to answer the questions – for what and whom; and for where and how long?
+Once this is known, then management objectives, forest and monitoring practices can be implemented.

 For what and for whom?

-Although people will generally want to sustain forests, what they really want will depend on what they value.
-Alternative approaches include integrated use forestry, timber production, parks and watershed protection, wilderness and wildlife reserves.
-What characteristics should be sustained can range from commodity outputs, to spiritual values, producing mushrooms and whole forest ecosystems.
+Although people generally want to sustain forests, what they really want depends on what they/we value.
+Alternative approaches to conserving and managing forest land include integrated use, timber production, parks and watershed protection, wilderness and wildlife reserves.
+What is sustained can range from commodity outputs, to spiritual values, to mushrooms and whole forest ecosystems.